brendanhoran/aws-ec2-ssh/README.md

 * On every SSH login, the EC2 instance tries to fetch the public key(s) from IAM using sshd's `AuthorizedKeysCommand`
 * As soon as the public SSH key is deleted from the IAM user a login is no longer possible

-### Demo with CloudFormation

-1. Upload your public SSH key to IAM:
-   1. Open the Users section in the [IAM Management Console](https://console.aws.amazon.com/iam/home#users)
-   2. Click the row with your user
-   3. Select the **Security Credentials** tab
-   4. Click the **Upload SSH public key** button at the bottom of the page
-   5. Paste your public SSH key into the text-area and click the **Upload SSH public key** button to save
-2. Create a CloudFormation stack based on the `showcase.yaml` template
-3. Wait until the stack status is `CREATE_COMPLETE`
-4. Copy the `PublicName` from the stack's outputs
-5. Connect to the EC2 instance via `ssh $Username@$PublicName` with `$Username` being your IAM user, and `$PublicName` with the stack's output

-## How to integrate this system into your environment

 ### Install via RPM

-> Check the [releases](https://github.com/widdix/aws-ec2-ssh/releases) and replace `1.1.0` with the latest released version.

-1. Upload your public SSH key to IAM:
-   1. Open the Users section in the [IAM Management Console](https://console.aws.amazon.com/iam/home#users)
-   2. Click the row with your user
-   3. Select the **Security Credentials** tab
-   4. Click the **Upload SSH public key** button at the bottom of the page
-   5. Paste your public SSH key into the text-area and click the **Upload SSH public key** button to save
-2. Attach the IAM permissions defined in `iam_ssh_policy.json` to the EC2 instances (by creating an IAM role and an Instance Profile)
-3. Install the RPM: `rpm -i https://s3-eu-west-1.amazonaws.com/widdix-aws-ec2-ssh-releases-eu-west-1/aws-ec2-ssh-1.1.0-1.el7.centos.noarch.rpm`
-4. The configuration file is placed into `/etc/aws-ec2-ssh.conf`
-5. The RPM creates a crontab file to run import_users.sh every 10 minutes.
-This file is placed in `/etc/cron.d/import_users`

-### Install via install.sh script

-1. Upload your public SSH key to IAM:
-   1. Open the Users section in the [IAM Management Console](https://console.aws.amazon.com/iam/home#users)
-   2. Click the row with your user
-   3. Select the **Security Credentials** tab
-   4. Click the **Upload SSH public key** button at the bottom of the page
-   5. Paste your public SSH key into the text-area and click the **Upload SSH public key** button to save
-2. Attach the IAM permissions defined in `iam_ssh_policy.json` to the EC2 instances (by creating an IAM role and an Instance Profile)
-3. Run the `install.sh` script as `root` on the EC2 instances.
-Run `install.sh -h` for help.
-4. Connect to your EC2 instances now using `ssh $Username@$PublicName` with `$Username` being your IAM user, and `$PublicName` being your server's name or IP address

 ## IAM user names and Linux user names